 The Company accounts for warrants to purchase shares of its redeemable convertible preferred stock as liabilities at their estimated fair value because the underlying shares are redeemable, which may obligate the Company to transfer assets to the holders at a future date.
 The warrants are subject to remeasurement to fair value at each balance sheet date, and any fair value adjustments are recognized as change in fair value of redeemable convertible preferred stock warrant liability in the statements of operations.
-The Company will continue to adjust the liability for changes in fair value until the earlier of the exercise or expiration of the redeemable convertible preferred stock warrants, conversion of redeemable convertible preferred stock can no longer trigger a deemed liquidation event.
+The Company will continue to adjust the liability for changes in fair value until the earlier of the exercise or expiration of the redeemable convertible preferred stock warrants, conversion of redeemable convertible preferred stock into common stock, or until holders of the redeemable convertible preferred stock can no longer trigger a deemed liquidation event.
 At that time, the redeemable convertible preferred stock warrant liability will be adjusted to fair value in the statements of operations with the final fair value reclassified to equity.